KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 The Discovery Widget is used to easily use and navigate into a Solr Dataset using facets aggregation and a table results.
 In order to make searches, aggregations using facets and so on, after selecting the Solr dataset it is possible to choose the fields that should be shown as the result.
-The table result can also be configured to show a limited set of fields, please open edit mode:
+The table result can also be configured to show a limited set of fields, as you can see in the widget configuration:

 .. figure:: media/image481.png